grunwaldlab/metacoder_documentation/README.md

 This repository is the source for the Metacoder documentation website at https://grunwaldlab.github.io/metacoder_documentation/.

-The MetacodeR pacakge source can be found at https://github.com/grunwaldlab/metacoder.
+The MetacodeR package source can be found at https://github.com/grunwaldlab/metacoder.